samooth/spacecore-rehoster/README.md

 The rehoster is recursive: if you rehost the key of another rehoster, you will automatically also rehost all the cores contained in that rehoster (and if those also contain rehoster keys, you will host their cores as well, recursively).

-Any Hyperbee can become a rehoster, by adding keys to the correct sub.
+Any Spacebee can become a rehoster, by adding keys to the correct sub.
 See the Usage section.

 Rehosters can host one other, in which case they will host the union of all their individual cores.

 ## Install

-`npm i hypercore-rehoster`
+`npm i spacecore-rehoster`

 ## API